-A look at different pricing strategies a firm may operate to try and increase profitability, market share and greater brand loyalty.
+A look at different pricing strategies a firm may use to try and increase profitability, market share and gain greater brand loyalty.

 Types of pricing strategies

 - Profit maximisation.
 One strategy is to ignore market share and try to work out the price for profit maximisation.
-In theory this occurs at a price where MR=MC.
-In practise it can be difficult to work this out precisely.
+In theory, this occurs at a price where MR=MC.
+In practice, it can be difficult to work this out precisely.

 - Sales maximisation.
 Aiming to maximise sales whilst making normal profit.
 This involves selling at a price equal to average cost.

 - Gaining Market Share.
 Some firms may have a target to increase market share, this could involve setting prices as low as they can afford, leading to a price war.
 A similar concept to sales maximisation.

 See: Objectives of firms

 Pricing strategies to attract customers / increase profit

 - Premium pricing.
 This occurs when a firm makes a good more expensive to try and give the impression that it is better quality, e.g. ‘premium unleaded fuel’, fashion labels.